ravgotrasahil/ravgotrasahil-github.io/teaching/r/pickup/pickup.md

     ## [1] 12811.876 11204.376  7989.376

-Or we could use the predict function:
+Or we could pass in a new data frame to the `predict` function:

     new_pickups = data.frame(miles=c(25000,50000,100000))
     predict(model1, newdata=new_pickups)